-The most common cause of plate cracking is fatigue failure.
-Fatigue is a penomenon that affects most metals and many plastics.
+The most common cause of plate cracking is fatigue-failure.
+Fatigue is a phenomenon that affects most metals and many plastics.
 After many repeated heavy loads, the plates may crack and the chains will eventually break.
 Fatigue cracks are almost always found through the pitch holes perpendicular to the pitch line.
-Contrast this failure mode to the random failures caused by stress-corrosion cracking.
-If cracks are present, replace all the chain on the truck.
-Noise in the chain indicates that the plate is on the verge of cracking and will be failed before long.
+Contrast to this, random failures are caused by stress-corrosion cracking.
+If cracks are present, replace whole chain.
+Noise in the chain indicates that the plate is on the verge of cracking and will fail before long.